-What's immediately noticeable is the stylish design in contrast to the global Vor-Vor-Gänger: The Olympus PEN E-PL5 is smaller and lighter than its "grandmother" E-PL1, but much more powerful.
-With a weight of 279 g without lens, it comes with a CMOS image sensor with a resolution of 16,1 megapixels, which is otherwise only in the SLR OM-D E-M5.
+What is immediately noticeable is the stylish design in contrast to the global pre-predecessor: The Olympus PEN E-PL5 is smaller and lighter than its “grandmother” E-PL1, but at the same time much more powerful.
+With a weight of 279 g without a lens, it comes with a CMOS image sensor with a resolution of 16,1 megapixels, which is otherwise only available with the SLR camera OM-D E-M5.

 Unfortunately it is with a recommended price of the manufacturer of approx. 700,00 € also significantly more expensive.
 The camera is equipped with the following features:

 - Resolution 4.608 x 3.456 pixels (aspect ratio 4: 3)

 - 2.560 x 1.920 pixels (aspect ratio 4: 3)

 - 1.024 x 768 pixels (aspect ratio 4: 3)